leterDieu/Stellarity-mcoc/wiki/dev/docs/items/dragonblade.md

 Punched mobs cannot have stacks applied to them for the next 9.5 seconds, indicated by a cloud of dust above their head.

+Punches deal explosion damage, meaning that **Blast Protection enchantment** is going to be more efficient at blocking it.

 ## Tips
 - Dragonblade is extremely slow compared to other weapons, meaning that accuracy is of high importance.
 - Ranged weapons will not apply Dragon Stacks, meaning that direct melee hits are the only option for using it as efficiently as possible.
-- Knockback II <i class="icon-fsee icon-fsee-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
+- Knockback II <i class="icon-stellarity icon-stellarity-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
 Do keep in mind that this damage ignores 33% of enemy defense, meaning it doesn't get reduced as much.
 - As Dragonblade is unbreakable, enchanting it with either Unbreaking or Mending is redundant.
 - Punch damage cannot be increased by any bonuses like Strength Potions or [Ancient Armor](armor/ancient_armor.md)
+- In PvP, it might be a good idea to use a Blast Protection armor set if going against someone with the Dragonblade as even with Knockback II wall punch, the enchantment can reduce the damage to almost nothing.

 ## Trivia
 - The methods of obtaining the Dragonblade differed greatly throughout its development.
     - Upon its release in 1.5a, it was found stuck in the Altar of The Accursed, right after entering The End.
-        - During the development of 1.6a, it dropped from the Ender Dragon with a 50% chance.
+        - During the development of 2.0a, it dropped from the Ender Dragon with a 50% chance.
             - However due to a community poll, it returned to its one-per-world state, with the only difference being it spawning after defeating the Dragon for the first time, and not prior.
     - Dragonblade can also be obtained with commands, but upon release they would return a broken item instead, meaning that it was truly one-per world.
         - This was patched in 1.5b, with its `/loot give` command functioning as intended.
 - This item and its ability is based on Kaliyah[^1] kit from Roblox BedWars[^2].
     - Its description is also a reference to Kaliyahkit description - `A fearsome warrior with a fiery punch!`.
     - The quoted line is a reference to Terraria's S.D.M.G.[^3] tooltip, `It came from the edge of space`.
-- Prior to 1.6a, it acted as an indirect upgrade to a Netherite Sword, with its special mechanic being spawning clouds of Dragon's Breath on hits and increasing damage temporarily after that.
+- Prior to 2.0a, it acted as an indirect upgrade to a Netherite Sword, with its special mechanic being spawning clouds of Dragon's Breath on hits and increasing damage temporarily after that.
-- During the development of 1.6a, it went through a total of 3 reworks.
+- During the development of 2.0a, it went through a total of 3 reworks.
     - First one was simply editing the Dragon's Breath cloud properties and damage increase.
     - Second one was similair to current behavior, but the punch damage was always 22 and it had additional upward motion.
 It also always triggered on the 4th hit, rather than with sneaking.
     - Third one is the one currently used in the pack.